Japan in March: The Best Springtime Activities For Tourists

 This might include long-sleeved shirts, light jackets, and comfortable walking shoes.

-Keep in mind that you may need heavier clothing if you plan to visit higher altitudes or go skiing.
+Remember that you may need heavier clothing if you plan to visit higher altitudes or go skiing.

 Crowds